ExpressLRS/Docs/docs/info/init-rate.md

 ### What happened to the Lua Init Rate option?

-The `Init Rate` receiver Lua option was removed in ExpressLRS 3.4 in favor of automatic init rate storage.
+The `Init Rate` receiver Lua option was removed in ExpressLRS 3.4 in favor of automatic Init rate storage.

 ### What is Init Rate?